samcrow/rust-xplm/README.md

 This library provides convenient Rust interfaces to the [X-Plane plugin APIs](http://www.xsquawkbox.net/xpsdk/mediawiki/Main_Page).

 With this library, X-Plane plugins can be easily developed in Rust.
+Because this library uses SDK version 3.0, plugins created with this library support X-Plane 11.10 or later.

 ## Status

-Version 2.0 of this library is incomplete.
+This library is incomplete.
+GUI components need a good API design.

 ## License